Home

 Inna Varenytsia in Zaporizhzhia, Ukraine, contributed.

-Observe all AP tales on the conflict in Ukraine at https://apnews.com/hub/russia-ukraine
+Observe all AP stories on the warfare in Ukraine at https://apnews.com/hub/russia-ukraine

 Quelle: apnews.com